 - If you are not enrolled in any program at GW, start by registering with the Office of Non-Degree Students.

-- Email Denee’ Bottoms in the Trachtenberg School to request to be added to the waitlist for the course.
+- Email the Trachtenberg School to request to be added to the waitlist for the course.

-- We will notify you the week before classes start whether we will be able to add you, depending on available space.
+- Depending on available space, we will notify you a week before courses begin whether we will be able to admit you.